-- thread the magnet with the string so you can pick it up by holding onto just the string (top left image)
+- thread the paper clip with the string so you can pick it up by holding onto just the string (top left image)

 - place the magnets on either side of the ruler so they hold each other in place.
 I used to circular magnets, because that is what was readily available (top right image and bottom left image).

 - construct the support for the ruler (bottom right image)